 The Plans' net position decreased by \$47 million in 2017 primarily the result of benefit payments exceeding total contribution payments.
 The net benefit outflow was partially offset by investment gains.
-The net position was relatively stable for the first time since 2013 due to passage of House Bill 3158 (HB 3158 or the bill) by the Texas legislature during the 85th legislative session.
+The net position was relatively stable for the first time since 2013 due to the passage of House Bill 3158 (HB 3158 or the bill) by the Texas legislature during the 85th legislative session.
 HB 3158 was passed unanimously by both the House of Representatives and the Senate and signed by Governor Abbott on May 31, 2017.
-HB 3158 was effective September 1, 2017 and made significant changes to governance, contributions and benefits, including the structure of the Deferred Retirement Option Plan (DROP).
-Additional information about HB 3158 is included in Notes 1, 5, 6, 12 and the Required Supplementary Information accompanying the financial statements.
+HB 3158 was effective September 1, 2017 and made significant changes to governance, contributions and benefits, including the structure of the Deferred

-Management's Discussion and Analysis (Unaudited) December 31, 2017 and 2016
+Management's Discussion and Analysis (Unaudited) December 31, 2018 and 2017